George Floyd protests in Wyoming

-This is a list of protests in the U.S. State of Wyoming related to the murder of George Floyd, an African-American man killed by a white police officer.
+This is a list of protests in the U.S. State of Wyoming following the murder of George Floyd, an African-American, by a white police officer.

 Wyoming's population is 93.2% White alone and 1.2% Black alone.
 Protests were organized by African-Americans, European-Americans and Native Americans.

 Locations

 Casper

 On June 3, Casper police counted 300 protesters who marched peacefully through downtown Casper.
 A splinter group, organized by Our Resistance Casper, continued a silent march against police brutality to the Dick Cheney Federal Building.
 Their silence was broken by applause, chantings, and series.
 The march remained peaceful even through other individuals carrying firearms gathered throughout downtown, including a group to 12 white individuals led by Dan Sabrosky who brought his AR-15 to "protect the First Amendment rights of the protesters," as Sabrosky said.
 Independent, secondary protests continued after the initial protest ended.

 Cheyenne

 On Friday evening, May 29, about 125 protesters attended a candlelight vigil in Cheyenne near the steps of the State Capitol.
 Additional protests were held on May 30 and 31.